video marketing trends

 As video becomes more mainstream one thing is sure: people are changing their watching behavior.
 One example is vertical video, which works better with mobile devices and smaller screens.
 Research shows that we spend 30% of our time with vertically-held devices.
 That’s why the increased usage of mobile devices has resulted in greater need and presence of vertical videos.

 In 2016, companies should start creating story-based video ads.
-These types of videos add more value, and tend to be more interesting for the viewers.
-Also, interactive videos are something we will surely see more in the near future.
-Not only they are more engaging, but also companies are able to gather insights on how customers think and behave in a given satiation.
+These videos add more value and tend to be more interesting for viewers.
+Also, interactive videos will surely be seen more shortly.
+They are more engaging, and companies can also gather insights on how customers think and behave in a given situation.

 Interesting Stats about Video Marketing